Cycle tour and cycle path in Münsterland - Hidden behind hedges

 Picnic and gastro tips

-Shortly before our starting point is the Drei-Linden-Höhe, which offers a fantastic view of the Baumberge.
-A wonderful place for a short rest or a cosy picnic.
-Right next door is the restaurant "zum Coesfelder Kreuz " with a beer garden and culinary offerings.
+Just before our starting point is the Drei-Linden-Höhe, which offers a fantastic view of the Baumberge mountains.
+A wonderful place for a short break or a cosy picnic.
+Right next door is the Coesfelder Kreuz restaurant with its beer garden and culinary delights.

 • Circuit